micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-11-rashi_en.md

 <b>So that we will not be scattered.</b> [Meaning:] that He not bring some plague on us to scatter us from here.

 ### passuk 5
-<b>Adonoy descended to see.</b> He [actually] did not need to do this.
+<b>Hachem descended to see.</b> He [actually] did not need to do this.
 This is intended to teach judges not to convict the accused before they have seen [the case] and understood [it].
 [This is found] in Midrash R. Tanchuma.
 <b>The sons of man.</b> But, who else’s children could they have been?
 Perhaps the children of donkeys or camels?
 But [this refers to] the children of Adam <i>horishon</i> who was ungrateful when he said, “The woman that You gave to be with me.”
 These people, too, were ungrateful in rebelling against Him Who bestowed goodness upon them by rescuing them from the flood.

 ### passuk 6